centomila/Stupid-Chord-Generator-For-Bitwig-Ableton-Reason-Maschine/Readme.md

 ##  1. <a name='WhatisCentomilasStupidUniversalChordGenerator'></a>What is Centomila's Stupid Universal Chord Generator?

-Writing chords in a DAW's piano roll is a repetitive task, and repetitive tasks are for machines.
-This script automates the process of generating chords from a single note.
-It is designed to be used with Bitwig Studio, Ableton Live, Reason Studio, and NI Maschine.
+Writing chords in a DAW's piano roll is a repetitive task, and repetitive tasks are for machines 🤖.

+This script automates the process of copy pasting notes and **generate chords from a selected note**.

+It is designed to be used with **Bitwig Studio, Ableton Live, Reason Studio, and NI Maschine**.

+The script is enabled only when CAPS LOCK is active, leaving your original F1-F12 shortcuts untouched 😊.

 Tested with:
 - Bitwig Studio 5.1.9 / Bitwig Studio 5.2 Beta 8